 N.3.3.
-Simulated Load Tests. -
+Simulated Load Tests.

 - (a) As required by the official with statutory authority, simulated load tests as recommended by the manufacturer are to be conducted between material tests to monitor the system's operational performance, but shall not be used for official certification.
 (Amended 1991) - (b) A simulated load test consisting of at least three consecutive test runs shall be conducted as soon as possible, but not more than 12 hours after the completion of the material test, to establish the factor to relate the results of the simulated load test to the results of the material tests.
 (Added 1990) - (c) The results of the simulated load test shall repeat within 0.1 %.
 (Added 1990)

 - T.1.
-Tolerance Values1.
-Maintenance and acceptance tolerances on materials tests, relative to the weight of the material, shall be ± 0.25 % of the test load.
+Tolerance Values.
+1 Maintenance and acceptance tolerances on materials tests, relative to the weight of the material, shall be ± 0.25 % of the test load.
 (Amended 1993) - T.1.1.
-Tolerance Values Test of Zero Stability. - Immediately after material has been weighed over the belt-conveyor scale during the conduct of the materials test, the zero-load test shall be repeated.
-The change in the accumulated or subtracted weight on the Master Weight Totalizer during the zero test shall not exceed 0.12 % of the totalized load at full scale capacity for the duration of the test.
-(Added 2004) - T.2.
-Tolerance Values, Repeatability Tests.
-The variation in the values obtained during the conduct of materials tests shall not be greater than 0.25 % (1/400). - T.3.
-Influence Factors.
-The following factors are applicable to tests conducted under controlled conditions only, provided that:
+Tolerance Values Test of Zero Stability.
+Immediately after material has been weighed over the belt-conveyor scale during the conduct of any material test run, the zero-load test shall be repeated.
+The change